projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

            uint64_t        size;
    };

-A MMIO emulation handler is defined as:
+An MMIO emulation handler is defined as:

 .. code-block:: c